omnioiot/mas-scada-historian-connector/mkdocs/docs/installation.md

   <li> Java Runtime Environment: Java 11.
 Note that the connector installer will download and install OpenJDK 11 if it can not find Java 11 on the host system. </li>
 </ul>

-### MAS data connector installation steps
+## MAS data connector installation steps

-#### On Windows system:
+### On Windows system:

 You need Powershell on your Windows system.
-Powershell installation details: <br>
+For information on how to install it, check: <br>
 [How to install Powershell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7)?

-Use powershell command to download install script from GitHub project, in a temprary directory.
+Open a Powershell terminal with admin privileges and run the following commands to download the install script `install.ps1` from the connector repository to the desired directory, and run it.
 ```
+% cd <desired_directory>
-Invoke-WebRequest -Uri "https://raw.githubusercontent.com/ibm-watson-iot/mas-scada-bulkingest/master/bin/install.ps1" -OutFile ".\install.ps1"
+% Invoke-WebRequest -Uri "https://raw.githubusercontent.com/ibm-watson-iot/mas-scada-historian-connector/master/bin/install.ps1" -OutFile ".\install.ps1"
+% powershell.exe -ExecutionPolicy Bypass .\install.ps1
 ```

-To configure connector tasks, lauch a Command Propmt with admin priviledges and run the following commands:
+To configure connector tasks, run the following commands:
 ```
+% cd C:\ibm\masshc\bin\
 % powershell.exe -ExecutionPolicy Bypass .\configTask.ps1
 ```